Apricot Almond Bars have a tender Sugar Cookie Crust topped off with diced dried Apricots, slivered almonds, and a delicious apricot glaze!

 Bake at 350° for 10-15 minutes or until edges are light golden brown.

-For the filling place 1/2 cup of sugar and 1/4 cup flour.
+For the filling place 1/2 cup of sugar and 1/4 cup flour in a medium size bowl.
 The filling for this bar cookie reminds me a lot of pecan pie filling!
 It’s SO good!

 Combine ingredients with a whisk.
 Mix well!